 Gameplay: 3/5.
 The game does a good job of replicating the political dealings of noble families.
 As much as the tokens and icons break the flow, I myself can’t think of a different way this style of play could’ve been accomplished.

 Complexity vs Depth: 4/5.
 You have to understand.
-This game is deep.
+A Game of Thrones: The Board Game is deep.
 It’s complex and intricate.
 For once it’s not a versus, but a compliment.